hadronized/codingame-unleash-the-geek/README.md

   should be doable by storing the last position of every enemy unit along with its speed: if the last speed was 0 and the enemy is now moving straight to the left, it’s very likely the previous cell was an ore vein.
+- [ ] Enemies that stop at x = 0 “might” be carrying something.
+We need to take that into account.